Home

 The man wore a peculiar and quite elaborate hood.
 It struck Bryan as ceremonial.
 This was an odd contrast to the plain, if not old fashioned, clothes he wore.
 His dark pants were pleated, which was quite out of fashion, especially for the young.
 That fashion went out in the 1950s.
 He wore a dark blue ski type wind breaker, with fabric cuffs, collar and waistband.
 The gun’s holster was affixed to his belt on the right side.
 On the left there was a long, deadly knife in a sheath.
 The man was thick, a bit heavy, possibly close to 6 feet tall.
 Since Bryan was about 6’7” it was hard for him to judge height.

 The hood was remarkable, though.
 It was black fabric.
 It was neatly sewn about the edge so that it conformed to what seemed a square grocery store bag underneath.
 The top of the hood therefore did not conform to the head but was square like a graduation cap.
 Two eye holes were cut into it, and clipped over these was a pair of clip-on shades.
 The hood was attached to a surcoat that fell over the shoulders and extended down near to the waist in front and in back.
 On the center of this surcoat, where the heraldic symbol is usually emblazoned on a knight’s surcoat, there was a strange symbol.
 It was a circle about 3 inches wide, with a cross in it, which extended about an inch beyond the circle.
-It was, of course, the Zodiac symbol, though Hartnell did not know what it was.
+It was, of course, a crosshair, the zodiac symbol of the Universe.

 “What do you want?” asked Hartnell.